szabogabor91/gimlet-website/src/docs/manage-your-staging-application-configuration.md

 In addition, it captures the name of the application instance, the logical name of the environment, the namespace where it goes, and the chart name and version.

-Capturing the chart name and version also lifts responsibilities from CI as it allows you deploy different manifest version on different environments, without modifying the CI pipeline.
+Capturing the chart name and version also lifts responsibilities from CI, as it allows you to deploy different manifest versions on different environments, without modifying the CI pipeline.

 To create your first environment file, use `gimlet manifest create` on your values.yaml file from the previous tutorial.
-It reads up the values.yaml file and puts into the Gimlet manifest format.
+It reads the values.yaml file, and converts its contents into the Gimlet manifest format.

 ```bash
 gimlet manifest create \